 Arriving in Paris at the Gallieni bus station

 I traveled with a low-budget, and we took the Eurolines bus from Brussels to Paris since it’s cheaper than the train.
 We arrived at the Gare routière Internationale de Paris-Gallieni bus station.
 There we faced one of the things I hated the most in Paris: the Metro.

-Our hotel Gabriel Issy Paris was quite far from the center of Paris.
+Our hotel Gabriel Issy-Les Molineaux was quite far from the center of Paris (Someone told us the area is not even called “Paris”).
 So we had to take Paris metro and change twice.
 We tried to get instructions with the metro staff that unfortunately, I have to say, was very rude.
 The Paris metro is a little chaotic, too many people running and stressed.
 But it’s the fastest and cheapest way to get anywhere you want.
 If you cannot afford to use taxis, you will have to learn how to use it.
 Although you can also use the RER train system which takes you to many of the tourist spots in Paris.

 As we could, and after a couple of hours, we arrived at our hotel.
 The hotel was not a big deal, somehow cheap for Paris.
-It had narrow stairs like many European buildings.
+It had narrow stairs like many French buildings.
+Luckily, although far, it was well connected with the “real” Paris.
 Already installed we went to have dinner at a McDonald’s that was the only place we found nearby.
 Well, so far all that I had seen, was not at all like the Paris I had in my mind.